RudolfHattenkofer/brain/Knowledge/Machine Learning.md

+---
+aliases: ML
+---

 Machine learning is the practice of predicting with high accuracy of new event based on a reasonably large [[Training a ML model|training]] data set.

-The finding of a model can itself be automated with [[Automated Machine Learning - AutoML]]|Automated Machine Learning.
+The finding of a model can itself be automated with [[Automated Machine Learning|Automated]] Machine Learning.

 Areas include Natural Language Processing, Image recognition or [[Time Series Forecasting]].